 At Lexiful, as the senior software engineer, we built a platform that coordinated translation work in an automated fashion.
 Documents to be translated are uploaded by customers and are then routed, using machine learning algorithms, through translators of different expertise and rate, in a way that achieves the lowest cost for the target deadline and quality of work.
 It's like translation manager as a service.

 At Photiq we built a platform for small shop owners to easily sell their products online.
-There I Designed the backend infrastructure and implemented the API from zero to launch.
+I designed the backend infrastructure and implemented the API from zero to launch.
 Every part of the stack was engineered to be linearly scalable and highly available.

-1st university in Greece, 145th out of the top 400 universities in the world (as ranked by the The Times Higher Education).
+1st software engineering university in Greece, 145th out of the top 400 universities in the world (as ranked by the Times Higher Education).

-While working at Photiq we wanted to make use of iOS Passbook in order to serve receipts to customers.
+While working at Photiq we wanted to make use of Passbook in iOS, in order to serve receipts to customers.
 At the time no library existed for it, so I wrote one which used OpenSSL underneath and open sourced it.
-Since then many companies have used it to integrate Node.js with iOS Passbook.
+Since then many companies have used it to integrate node with Passbook.

 Define a problem, divide in sub-problems, generate multiple solutions, evaluate and decide, design ultimate solution, implement.